-For the savory half, we also added a dollop of homemade roasted red pepper sauce (SO good), corn, kalamata olives, tomatoes, basil and balsamic reduction.
+For the savory half, we also added a dollop of homemade roasted red pepper spread (SO good), corn, kalamata olives, tomatoes, basil and balsamic reduction.
 The saltiness of the olives combined with the freshness of the tomatoes and corn & creamy ricotta is just perfect, but the best part of all is the crispy, toasted bread!

 We’ve included two recipes – one sweet and one savory.